IMAP-Science-Operations-Center/imap_python_processing_example/README.md

  # Container Example Code

-This the basic code for creating a Docker container for the Level 2 pipeline.
+This the basic code for creating a Docker container.
 For questions contact: laura.sandoval@lasp.colorado.edu.

 ## Python Setup